selfsigned/HackThePlanet/Rainfall/level3/walkthrough.md

 # Level 3

-In this level we can see that we need to edit the value of the variable `m` to `0x40` in order to get a shellh
+In this level we can see that we need to edit the value of the variable `m` to `0x40` in order to get a shell.
 ```asm
    0x080484da <+54>:    mov    0x804988c,%eax
    0x080484df <+59>:    cmp    $0x40,%eax